University of North Florida: Housing

-The University of North Florida has seven areas of on-campus housing: Osprey Cove, Osprey Crossings, Osprey Hall, Osprey Landing, Osprey Village, Osprey Fountains, and The Flats at UNF.
+The University of North Florida has eight areas of on-campus housing: Osprey Cove, Osprey Crossings, Osprey Hall, Osprey Landing, Osprey Ridge, Osprey Village, Osprey Fountains, and The Flats at UNF.
 Cove, Crossings, and Landing offer similar, suite/efficiency-like rooms; each of these are designed for triple-occupancy and house two to three residents, with some accommodating individual rooms for disabled students.
 Hall offers more of a traditional, dorm-like environment with double-occupancy rooms and communal bathrooms and showers.
 Village and The Flats offer an apartment-like feel with multiple-occupancy accommodations.
 Cove, Crossings, Hall, and Landing are designated for freshmen (although upperclassmen also live there), while Village, Fountains, and The Flats are upperclassmen residence halls.

-Fountains is the only residence hall on campus that provides private individual rooms.
+Fountains was the first residence hall on campus to provides private individual rooms, joined by Osprey Ridge in Fall 2025.
 The five-story building houses 1,000 students and consists of 365000 sqft.
 The building is divided into two towers, North and South, both of which has two "houses" per floor.
 It includes a convenience store, grill and common area, kitchens, a recreational facility, laundry rooms, a swimming pool, and a lazy river.
 Other amenities include The Morgue, a library-like study room; Joe's Diner, a 50s style study room with an iPod-compatible jukebox; and The Galaxy, a game room including Xbox 360s, PS3s, Nintendo Wiis, as well as some previous-generation consoles attached to wide-screen high-definition televisions.

+In Fall 2025, Osprey Ridge opened to serve as the primary residence hall for the Hicks Honors College.
+The four-story building houses the Hicks Honors College living-learning community (LLC) that was previously in Osprey Crossings.
+The building spans more than 165,000 square feet and has room for 520 students.
+Both freshman and upperclassmen housing is offered.

 Most UNF students reside off campus.

-Dining

-The University of North Florida operates ten dining facilities on campus, plus three convenience stores called "Outtakes."
-The "Osprey Cafe" is the main buffet style restaurant on campus, and is popular for students with meal plans.
-Other on campus choices include Starbucks, Chick-fil-A, Chop'd and Wrap'd, and Jamba Juice.
-The Student Union has a food court with extra options like Einstein Bros.
-Bagels, Panda Express, and Qdoba.
-In summer 2018, Papa John's was removed as a campus vendor and replaced by an in-house pizza place over controversial comments made by John Schnatter.
-Overlooking a lake, the Boathouse is an eat-in or take out restaurant that offers wine and beer and often has live entertainment.
-The restaurant is a UNF tradition that first opened on campus in 1973 and has been rebuilt or renovated multiple times.